Most hoof bruises settle with calm first aid and better protection. The mistake is pushing through concussion before the foot has time to quiet down.

 - Localized sensitivity to hoof testers

-Immediate First Aid (First 24–48 Hours)
+Immediate First Aid (First 24 to 48 Hours)

-Treatment & Recovery
+Treatment and Recovery

-- Hoof Protection: Use hoof boots or pads to cushion thin soles during recovery.
+- Hoof protection: Use hoof boots or pads to cushion thin soles during recovery.

-- Gradual Return: Reintroduce work on soft footing; avoid sharp turns and hard ground until sound.
+- Gradual return: Reintroduce work on soft footing.
+Avoid sharp turns and hard ground until sound.

 Prevention